aruniot099/Biometric_Attendance/README.md

 10.  upload the bin file on Esp32  using : pio run -t nobuild -t upload (or) sudo pio run -t nobuild -t upload

+11. Buzzer is a choice if needed interface buzzer +ve  to GPIO19 pin and GND to GND of ESP32.(buzzer beeps when a Registerd finger Print is Identified).

+12. LCD is one more option to display a message.
+Make nessary changes to the Code and interface an LCD.